College Station City Council amends impact fees

 “I am here to beg for mercy,” he said.
 “Emotionally I am struggling, I have never asked for mercy.
 It is very discouraging to me, I believe what we have delivered, if you take my fees from $5,000 to $30,000, I am dead in the water, I will have to tell homeowners the plan we promised, we will have to change the rules on that.”

-Fred Dupriest, a College Station resident, was not in favor of impact fees.
+Fred Dupriest, a College Station resident, spoke in favor of impact fees.

 “We are over $300 million dollars in debt; our problem is our level of debt and the trajectory we are on,” he said.
 “When you have high debt you are fragile, we can’t fix a swimming pool because of our debt.
 Not only are you funding subsidizing, you are not letting the value of the land.
 Can we subsidize to the degree we have been subsidizing?”